-The Circle X Theater Co. has once again leaped into the murky waters of historical fact to peruse the creation of cinema.
-The team of Jillian Armenante and Alice Dodd script and guide the large ensemble through a music-filled farce that highlights the trials and intrigues of the dreamers and schemers who first got pictures to move.
+The always-inventive Circle X Theater Co. has once again leaped into the murky waters of historical fact (“Louis Slotin Sonata,” “Schadenfreude,” “An American Book of the Dead”) to peruse the creation of the art form we call cinema.
+The award-winning team of Jillian Armenante and Alice Dodd (“In Flagrante Gothicto”) have scripted an intriguing if thematically uneven glimpse into the interlocking lives of motion picture pioneers Thomas A. Edison (Christopher Carroll), Alice Guy (Dodd), Auguste and Louis Lumiere (Joe Fria, Tim Sabourin), W.K.L.
+Dickson (David Heckel), George Melies (Jim Anzide), Lizzie Le Prince (Johanna McKay) and her son Adolphe (Mickey Caputo).
+Helmer Armenante inventively guides the large, talented Circle X ensemble through a music-filled vaudevillian farce that highlights the trials and intrigues of the dreamers and schemers who first got pictures to move.

 Set during the late 19th and early 20th century, the action focuses heavily on the efforts of Edison to ruthlessly steal his way into the patent books as the primary inventor of the motion picture camera.
 Along the way, he absconds with the rights to the Kinetoscope, which was actually developed by one of his workers, W.K.L.
 Dickson.